- Books, Literature, and Writing

 The Need to Read

 Sadly I came to reading quite late - I needed glasses and I was ten before my parents realised - its good to have someone else to blame.
 I learned to read OK but I just never saw the point outside comics of course.
 In the study of English and many other subjects you have to read and I did what I had to do.
 I was 18 before I realised what I was missing in not reading a book just for itself.
 For some reason I picked up Moby Dick.
 The story was exciting but the writing style was a bit old-fashioned.
 I persevered and that grew into a strong passion for the classics especially Dickens, Jane Austen, Tolstoy and many others.
 Another secret - I read two main types of books Classic and really good Novels punctuated by Crime Fiction - A Literary sandwich.
 Ian Rankin or Michael Connolly give me great pleasure - so my 100 best books will have a smattering of Crime.
-However as I have read more classics the place crime books in the 100 list has shrunk but I still enjoy the sandwich.
+However as I have read more classics the place crime books play in my life has shrunk but I still enjoy the sandwich.

 As I have progressed through the classics I have found a new objective - to try to see if there is at least one great novel from each year from the early 19th Century to today.
 I have made an important discovery on my journey.
 There are more than 100 novels that you should read before you die.
 Eureka! well not really - anyone will tell you that.
 But how many are there?
 I don't know - but I will let you know.
 On this page I have a listing of the 'Classics' I have read so far 119 with a list of 23 more to read.
 I suspect that the list is much longer and in this case its the journey that's important I suspect not the arrival.

 Can you List the 100 Novels to read before you Die?

 Is it right to make a list of the Novels you must read before you die